OmarTariq612/Medical-Cyber-Physical-System/README.md

 # Medical-Cyber-Physical-System
 ## ⚠️ Warning

-**Important:** This repository contains medical jargons and electrophysiological terms.
+**Important:** This repository contains medical jargon and electrophysiological terms.
 Please ensure you have the necessary knowledge and expertise before proceeding.

 <!-- Rest of the README content goes here -->